satamame/tile_img_on_xl/README.md

     - Relative size to the original size that Excel defines.
     "Original size" depends on Excel's "pixels per point" definition.
 - `grouping`
     - Whether to group the pieces after tiling on the sheet.
+    If the image wasn't big enough to slice, it isn't grouped regardless of this setting.

 ## How to use

 1. Open an Excel Workbook, select a Cell which you want to add a big picture.
 1. Drag and drop the big picture file to "tile_img_on_xl.bat".
 3. That's it.
 It slices the picture into pieces and tile them on the sheet, then group them if `grouping` is `True`.
+In case the original image wasn't big enough, it isn't sliced or grouped.